How to Wash and Care for Your Kanga Care Cloth Diapers

 - Enzymes are a naturally occurring substance that will break down the proteins, fats and oils that are in waste without using scalding hot temperatures.
 Allowing them to be washed away while helping significantly with stain removal and the prevention of stains occurring.

 - Enzymes potentiate the effectiveness of surfactants, which means, enzymes make the surfactants job much easier.
-Together they are the perfect combination of molecules to get the waste off of your diapers, getting them sparkling clean and keeping them undamaged too.
+Together they are the perfect combination of molecules to get the waste off of your cloth diapers, getting them sparkling clean and keeping them undamaged too.

 Enzymes: Detergents typically contain four primary enzymes.
 When evaluating detergents, it's essential to identify a minimum of two listed enzymes.
 The statement "*contains enzymes" is insufficient.
 To ensure effectiveness, the ingredient list should include a minimum of two of the following enzymes.